-Trees are a common dispute among neighbors.
-Tree disputes can take many forms, such as trees that fall on a neighbor's property and cause damage or circumstances where a neighbor's tree blocks what would be a scenic or otherwise pleasant view.
-In some cases, a neighbor's tree may actually block a view of something unpleasant — such as a garbage collection site or freeway — and the cutting down of trees may also cause friction.
+Trees are a common source of disputes among neighbors.
+Tree tiffs can take many forms.
+Perhaps a tree falls on and damages a neighbor's property.
+Sometimes a neighbor's tree blocks what would be a scenic or otherwise pleasant view.
+In some cases, a neighbor's tree may actually block a view of something unpleasant.
+In that case, cutting down a tree may cause friction between neighbors.
+It doesn't matter that the tree might have been obstructing the view of a garbage collection site or freeway.

-This section contains information and resources relating to trees and neighbors, including laws and information on what you can do to protect the enjoyment of your land.
+This article contains information and resources relating to trees and neighbors.
+It breaks down laws linked to disputes arising from neighbors and trees.
+It also discusses information on what you can do to protect the enjoyment of your land.

 Trees and Property Lines

-There is often some confusion about the rights and responsibilities of neighbors with respect to trees on property lines or whose branches extend into another's property.
-As a rule of thumb, the owner of the property where the trunk is located owns the tree.
+The rights and responsibilities of neighbors for trees that straddle property lines often cause some confusion.
+Disputes may arise from tree branches extending across property lines.
+Under relevant real estate law, the owner of the property where the trunk is located owns the tree.

-Neighbors are free to trim branches that extend into their property but may be held liable for any trimming beyond the property line.
+Neighbors are free to trim branches that extend into their property.
+But they may be held liable for any trimming beyond the property line.
 And if a neighbor harms your tree, even unintentionally, they may be held liable for up to three times the replacement value.
-However, neighbors are not free to pick fruit from neighbors' trees even if it hangs over their property.
+Such trimming can even be considered property damage.
+As such, a person could recover damages related to the trimming.

 Some property lines are actually defined by a tree or row of trees that sits right on the boundary.
-In these instances, the owners of the properties on which the tree trunk resides all own the tree and are responsible for its upkeep.
-These are referred to as "boundary trees" and may be removed only with the consent of all parties involved.
+In these instances, the owners of the properties on which the tree trunk sits all own the tree and are responsible for its upkeep.
+These are referred to as "boundary trees."
+These may be removed only with the consent of all parties involved.

 Tree Damage Caused by Natural Events

-Storms often cause heavy tree limbs, or sometimes entire trees, to fall onto a neighbor's property and cause major damage or even injuries.
-If it's your tree that totals your neighbor's car, for example, you certainly aren't to blame for something beyond your control but you still may be held liable.
-These types of incidents usually are referred to as "acts of God," but only if it is determined that the owner of the tree took reasonable steps to maintain it.
+Storms often cause heavy tree limbs or even entire trees to fall onto a neighbor's property.
+This can cause major damage or personal injuries.
+If it's your tree that totals your neighbor's car, for example, you aren't to blame for something beyond your control.
+But you still may be held liable under some circumstances.
+These types of incidents usually are referred to as "acts of God" — but only if it is determined that the owner of the tree took reasonable steps to maintain it.

 Trees and View Ordinances

-A property's value is often substantially derived from its views, whether it's an ocean view, a tree-lined valley, or a city skyline.
-Regions and neighborhoods boasting exceptional views, from coastal California to Central Park in New York City, typically have view ordinances in place to protect those views from obstruction.
+A property's value is often substantially derived from its views, whether it's an ocean vista, a tree-lined valley, or a city skyline.
+Regions and neighborhoods boasting exceptional views, from coastal California to streets bordering Central Park in New York City, typically have view ordinances in place to protect those views from obstruction.

-- Trees a certain distance away from your property line may be exempt
+- Trees a certain distance from your property line may be exempt.

-Many home owners associations (HOAs) have rules about tree maintenance, types of trees, and view regulations.
-For example, many Florida HOA's require a homeowner to remove dead palm fronds within a certain amount of time or receive a fine.
+Many homeowners associations (HOAs) have rules about tree maintenance, types of trees, and view regulations.
+For example, many Florida HOAs require a homeowner to remove dead palm fronds within a certain amount of time or face a fine.

 The best policy is generally to communicate with your neighbor before taking legal action.
-However, if you do need to take action, talk to your property law attorney for any questions about tree disputes with a neighbor.
-Learn more about legal issues pertaining to neighbors and trees, and remember with the links below.
+However, if you do need to make a formal move, talk to your property law attorney for any questions about tree disputes with a neighbor.

 Learn About Neighbors and Trees